http4s/http4s/docs/src/main/tut/dsl.md

 http4s defines all the well known headers directly, but sometimes you need to define custom headers, typically prefixed by an `X-`.
-In simple cases you can construct a `Header` instance by hand
+In simple cases you can construct a `Header` instance by hand:

 ```tut
 Ok("Ok response.", Header("X-Auth-Token", "value")).unsafeRunSync.headers